prodopsio/docs/OPEN-VPN.md

 1. Once the client is installed you need to load your downloaded profile into it.
 If you're using the CLI version of open vpn, we'll be using it directly from the command line
 1. try `openvpn` in your console, you may need to `export PATH=$(brew --prefix openvpn)/sbin:$PATH` if it was installed with brew
 1. Connect by running `sudo openvpn <file.ovpn>` (send to background by `CTRL+z` then `bg %1`, bring back to forground with `fg`)
-* Using TunnelBlick or OpenVPN-Connect is more self-explanatory throught he applications' GUI so I'll keep this section brief
+* Using TunnelBlick or OpenVPN-Connect is more self-explanatory through-out the applications' GUI so I'll keep this section brief

 ## Test your VPN connection